themagicalmammal/howtolinux/README.md

  ```bash
  sudo dpkg --add-architecture i386
  ```
- 3. To check the version installed.
+ 2. To check the version installed.
  ```bash
  wine --version
  ```

- **Notice about Wine** - NEVER use wine with sudo.
+ **Saftey with Wine** - NEVER use wine with sudo.
 Windows apps always run with admin rights in wine.
 No sudo needed, sometimes you need to tell wine to start an app as a "normal user", but you NEVER need to tell it to run with admin rights, because it already does.
 So from this you could be thinking can't hurt to run wine with sudo, right?
 YES it can hurt, or do you believe that a potential Virus wouldn't be happy to be run with root rights?
 Viruses work through wine like they would on Windows. sudo gives them even more privileges, as when you would run them as admin on Windows. <br />

  #### Synaptic Package manager
  ```bash